sharonhgreen/academic-website/content/authors/admin/_index.md

 ---

 Sharon Green is an epidemiologist and sociologist who studies population health.
 Her research examines how policies influence health disparities, how migration affects migrant-sending areas, and how social determinants shape mid- and late-life health inequities.
 Her work has been published in leading journals, including the *New England Journal of Medicine*, *Social Science and Medicine – Population Health*, and *American Journal of Public Health*.

-Sharon earned her PhD in Sociomedical Sciences and Sociology and her MPH from Columbia University as well as her BA from Johns Hopkins University.
 She is currently a Postdoctoral Scholar in the Department of Demography and Data Science Fellow at the University of California, Berkeley.

 <!-- Global site tag (gtag.js) - Google Analytics -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-C1T2Q3D21K"></script>